- HPV affects a large number of adults.

 When considering breastfeeding with HPV, the potential risk of HPV transmission isn’t the only thing to think about.
 It’s also important to look at the benefits of breastfeeding.

-The Centers for Disease Control and Prevention (CDC) and other doctors and medical groups encourage breastfeeding.
+The and other doctors and medical groups encourage breastfeeding.
 This is for several reasons, including that the mother passes health benefits on to her baby through her breast milk.

 Breastfed babies are less likely to experience pneumonia, colds, or respiratory viruses.
 They’re also less likely to develop a gastrointestinal infection, such as diarrhea.
 Breastfed babies also have a reduced risk of sudden infant death syndrome.